so-sc/sosc-website/src/contents/events/AMAP/index.md

 Don’t worry!
 We got you covered!

 You can shoot us with all your doubts.
 All questions will be answered by our final year students.
-These students are placed in top product companies such as Cimpress, Hashedln, Cohesity,RedBus, Unacademy, Eurofins to name a few!
+These students are placed in top product companies such as Cimpress, Hashedln, Cohesity, redBus, Unacademy, Eurofins to name a few!

 They are here to help you grow in your career!